hurlbertlab/migration-photoperiod/README.md

 Access the shinyapp through your browser here: https://hurlbertlab.shinyapps.io/migration-photoperiod/

 # Local installation
-1. If you have R and RStudio installed locally, you can run the app on your own machine.
+1. If you have both R and RStudio installed locally, you can run the app on your own machine.
-2. Load the shiny app library by typing `library(shiny)`.
-If you have never used this package before, you will first need to load it: `install.packages("shiny")`.
-3. Clone the repository to your machine.
+2. Clone the repository to your machine (see
-4. Open the folder for the repository (titled "migration-photoperiod") wherever it was saved on your machine.
+3. Open the folder for the repository (titled "migration-photoperiod") wherever it was saved on your machine.
-5. Double click the _migration-photoperiod.Rproj_ file, which will open RStudio.
+4. Double click the _app.R_ file, which will open in RStudio.
-6. Open the file app.R.
-7. Click the _Run App_ button.
+5. Click the _Run App_ button.
+6. If prompted, install the `shiny` package.
-8. The interactive visualization will open in a separate RStudio window.
+7. The interactive visualization will open in a separate RStudio window.